 Under pre-2007 law, the amount of forgiven mortgage debt (the $12,000 in this example), would have been treated as income, and taxed at ordinary income rates.
 Thus, the seller, who had experienced a true economic loss, would have been required to pay tax on this “phantom” income, even though no cash has changed hands and even though he has experienced a loss.
-Under the temporary provision that expired at the end of 2016, the forgiven amount was not subject to income tax.
+Under the temporary exclusion, the forgiven amount is not subject to income tax.

 Only in limited circumstances.
-The relief provision could apply to either an original or a refinanced mortgage.
-If the mortgage has been refinanced at any time, the relief was available only up to the amount of the original debt used to acquire the residence (plus the cost of any improvements).
-Thus, if the original mortgage was $125,000 and the homeowner later refinanced in a cash-out arrangement for a debt totaling $140,000, the $15,000 cash-out was not eligible for relief if a lender later forgave some amount related to the cash-out.
-Relief was generally not available for second mortgages or home-equity lines of credit where the funds were not used for home improvement.
+The relief provision can apply to either an original or a refinanced mortgage.
+If the mortgage has been refinanced at any time, the relief is available only up to the amount of the original debt used to acquire the residence (plus the cost of any improvements).
+Thus, if the original mortgage was $125,000 and the homeowner later refinanced in a cash-out arrangement for a debt totaling $140,000, the $15,000 cash-out is not eligible for relief if a lender later forgives some amount related to the cash-out (unless the cash-out is used to pay for substantial improvements to the home).
+Relief is generally not available for second mortgages or home-equity lines of credit where the funds are not used for home improvement.

-How did the homeowner get the correct information to the IRS?
+How does the homeowner get the correct information to the IRS?

-Lenders that forgive debt are required to provide the homeowner and the IRS with a Form 1099-C reflecting the amount of the forgiven debt.
+Lenders that forgive debt are required to provide the homeowner and the IRS with an information form (Form 1099-C) reflecting the amount of the forgiven debt.
 The borrower/homeowner must determine (often with a tax advisor) whether the forgiven amount is reported (taxable) or excluded (not taxed) on his/her Form 1040 for the tax year in which the debt was forgiven.
-For example, a lender that forgave mortgage debt in March 2015 would provide the 1099 information to the IRS and the homeowner in January 2016 and it would be reflected as appropriate on the 2015 Form 1040 that was due April 15, 2016.
+For example, a lender that forgave mortgage debt in March 2021 would provide the 1099 information to the IRS and the homeowner in January 2022 and it would be reflected as appropriate (most likely excluded from income) on the 2021 Form 1040 that is due April 15, 2022.

 Does this provision apply to commercial real estate?